I'm Michaela:

 I began to see my life more like a mosaic than a rigid sculpture.

-If I had continued viewing it as a sculpture that couldn't change, things were more likely to break — like they did while I was at the spiritually abusive job.
+If I had continued viewing it as a sculpture that couldn't change, things were more likely to break — like they did while I was at the toxic job.

 If you've been shoving yourself into routines that don't fit...